 Sources: AAMC (https://www.aamc.org/initiatives/urm/) and NIH (http://grants.nih.gov/training/faq_diversity.htm#435).

-The deadline for completed applications (online form and supplemental materials) is Friday, February 14, 2014.
+The deadline for completed applications (online form and supplemental materials) was Friday, February 14, 2014.
 Please complete online SRTP application form and email/mail supporting documents to the email address and/or mailing address listed below.
 Note: The survey does not allow you to hit the return button after completing and submitting each section.

 A complete application must include: